-Goldberg’s Retirement From WWE: Check Out His Greatest WWE Matches [Watch]
+Goldberg’s Retirement From WWE: Check Out His Greatest WWE Matches [Video]

 Bill Goldberg had to win 74 times in a row before he got the opportunity for the belt.
 After his 74th consecutive wins on television, he challenged Raven for the United States Heavyweight Championship that Raven had won the night before at Spring Stampede.

-Raven’s Flock interfered the match, but Bill Goldberg overpowered them all and became the U. S. Champion.
+Raven’s Flock interfered in the match, but Bill Goldberg overpowered them all and became the U. S. Champion.

 2. Feud With The Giant aka Big Show:

-WWE fans still remember the 1998 game between Goldberg and Big Show because it was for the first time when Goldberg jackhammered the 550-pound Big Show.
-Check out the video below and see for yourself how Goldberg made one of the most powerful moves in the WWE.
+WWE fans still remember the 1998 game between Goldberg and Big Show because it was for the first time when Goldberg jackhammered and suplexed the 440-pound Big Show.

 Check out the video below and see for yourself how Goldberg made one of the most powerful moves in the WWE history.